anubhavmaity/Ag-News-Category-Classifier/README.md

 You can read about the AG News Corpus here http://xzh.me/docs/charconvnet.pdf

-We trained models with three below variants of data fields
+I trained models with three below variants of data fields
 1. Title and Description
 2. Only Description
 3. Only Title